by Dr. Gil Dekel.

 I made some 50 portraits in all.
 The first attempts turned out a simple line; starting very thin, widening through the middle, and then narrowing again at the end.

 The second phase of the portraits evolved to include a dot as the starting point of the drawing.
-As I held the quill, and lingered above the card, the ink soon leaked from the quill on the card, marking it with a dot.
+As I held the quill, hovering and lingering a few centimetres above the card, the ink soon leaked from the quill, dropping on the card; marking the card with a dot.
 I realised that this is more true to the nature of a line, since a line is made of infinite dots.

 As the dot was spontaneously ‘falling’ onto the card, I felt it was not right that the quill was still held above the card, while the ink was falling from it on the card.
 I felt that the quill must also ‘drop’, following the ink in its free fall, so that both the dropping ink and the quill touch the card at the same time.
 This, I assume, was ‘designed’ so that the linear flow of the ink in the quill continues until it reaches the card.
 The portrait of the line does not begin with the ink on the card, but with the ink in the quill, and so the quill had to be lowered down unto the card at the same time as the ink was falling.